+MUSC (cont.)
-5480 Instrumental Conducting

-Explores ways to develop a better sound and to accelerate learning by refining teachers' most important non-verbal tool for communicating with their ensembles - conducting.
+5480 Instrumental Conducting Explores ways to develop a better sound and to accelerate learning by refining teachers' most important non-verbal tool for communicating with their ensembles - conducting.
 Focuses on the development and improvement of conducting techniques, explores activities that develop an ensemble's sensitivity to gesture, and finds ways to transfer this knowledge into rehearsal settings so that musical knowledge is applied to particular musical selections.

-5510 Selected Topics in Music History and Literature

-Allows for special courses and seminars to be offered on a one-time basis.
+2 hrs.
+5510 Selected Topics in Music History and Literature Allows for special courses and seminars to be offered on a one-time basis.
 Courses will relate to timely and important topics in the field of music history and literature that will significantly influence the practices and understandings of the teaching-learning process.

-5520 Selected Topics in World Music

-Allows for special courses and seminars to be offered on a one-time basis.
+1-3 hrs.
+5520 Selected Topics in World Music Allows for special courses and seminars to be offered on a one-time basis.
 Courses will relate to timely and important topics in the field of world music that will significantly influence the practices and understandings of the teaching-learning process.

-5530 Selected Topics in Music Theory

-Allows for special courses and seminars to be offered on a one-time basis.
+1-3 hrs.
+5530 Selected Topics in Music Theory Allows for special courses and seminars to be offered on a one-time basis.
 Courses will relate to timely and important topics in the field of music theory that will significantly influence the practices and understandings of the teaching-learning process.

-6110 Graduate Music Theory

-Reviews core components of the undergraduate music theory curriculum with emphasis placed on formal, harmonic, and motivic/thematic analysis.
+1-3 hrs.
+6110 Graduate Music Theory Reviews core components of the undergraduate music theory curriculum with emphasis placed on formal, harmonic, and motivic/thematic analysis.
 Focus is given to the integration of score analysis into the performance of musical works frequently used in the educational setting.
 An emphasis will also be placed on conveying analytic information appropriately in the performance score.
 Evaluation in this course is based on demonstrating analytic techniques in several score preparations with written support and explanation.

-6200 Music History

-Focuses on a particular aspect of music history and literature each semester that it is offered.
+3 hrs.
+6200 Music History Focuses on a particular aspect of music history and literature each semester that it is offered.
 The topic of the seminar will be available through the music school office and will address some aspect of music history and literature that will be pertinent to the music educator.
 Students will be required to use research tools and methodologies to complete a significant research project related to the subject of the seminar.

-6220 World Music

-This seminar will focus on a particular aspect of world music each semester that it is offered.
+3 hrs.
+6220 World Music This seminar will focus on a particular aspect of world music each semester that it is offered.
 The topic of the seminar will be available through the music department office and will address some aspect of world music that will be pertinent to the music educator.
 This seminar will assist music educators with incorporating some aspects of world music into their classrooms and rehearsals.

-MUPF - Music Performance
+2 hrs.
+MUPF - MUSIC PERFORMANCE

-Ensembles 1 hr.
+5xxx Ensembles